ory/docs/docs/keto/sdk/api.md

 }
 ```

-_Input Input Input for checking if a request is allowed or not._
+_Input Input Input Input Input for checking if a request is allowed or not._

 #### Properties